 7 WEEKS: 5 Oct. - 30 Nov.
 IN PROCESS, FULLY BOOKED With ecological artist, Cathy Fitzgerald + Nikos Patedakis, be expertly guided in environmental philosophy, science, ethics to empower your creative practice, teaching, administration, curating.

 AUTUMN 2021 Creativity as an Act of Love

-7 WEEKS: 4 Oct - 29 Nov: With philosopher, Nikos Patedakis PhD, cultivate the Mind of Beauty—Art as a path to eco-sensual awareness, spiritual insight, and the mutual healing of self and world.
+7 WEEKS: 4 Oct - 29 Nov: IN PROCESS With philosopher, Nikos Patedakis PhD, cultivate the Mind of Beauty—Art as a path to eco-sensual awareness, spiritual insight, and the mutual healing of self and world.

 “I am quite amazed at how much I loved the Haumea course.
 I didn’t believe that an online course could have such an impact on my life and art.
 I felt like I landed in ‘my tribe’…ecosocial artists engaging with creativity and climate action with compassion, kindness and commitment.

 I loved the weekly sessions and looked forward to going through the amazing material Cathy sent us every week.
 I was so impressed at how she and Nikos engaged and gave feedback.

 I am so impressed with Cathy’s integrity, focus and commitment to this amazing planet, with which we live.
 I walk the land where we live with a renewed sense of purpose.
 I have just finished the course and miss it.

 I feel that Cathy and Nikos walk the talk and have so much to share.
 I am very grateful for the experience.”

 “Cathy Fitzgerald's Ecoliteracy Course far surpassed my expectations in materials and discussions.
 It is a valuable course at so many levels.